 Are QR Codes Difficult to Use?

 While there may be quite a lot of things to keep in mind about QR codes, it doesn’t mean that it is difficult to use.
-Instead, they are just small details to further increase the efficiency of your campaigns.
+Instead, they are just small details to boost the efficiency of your marketing campaigns.

 That paired with the flexibility of the programs you can implement, QR codes deliver a lot of options without a steep learning curve.